soxueren/atsd/installation/ubuntu-debian-offline.md

 ## Installation Steps

-Enable **axibase.com/public/repository/deb/** repository on the machine with Internet access:
+Enable the **axibase.com/public/repository/deb/** repository on the machine with Internet access:

 ```sh
 sudo apt-get update